whuang602/Tic-Tac-Toe/README.md

 - UI is misaligned on different resolution and screen size

-- OS X has different fonts
+- fonts is different on different devices

 </details>